 Sales enablement is the process of providing the sales organization with the information, content, and tools that help sellers sell more effectively.
 The foundation of sales enablement is to provide sellers with what they need to successfully engage the buyer throughout the buying process.

-The concept of sales enablement is relatively new (originating in 2013), and its definition is still evolving as technologies and processes advance.
+The concept of sales enablement is relatively new (originating in 2013), and enablement definition is still evolving as technologies and processes advance.
 At its inception, sales enablement was defined primarily as sales asset management or content management – i.e., equipping reps with the right content at the right time.

 Content management is still a vital component of sales enablement.
 But modern sales enablement goes much further.
 It’s about ensuring your entire organization is equipped to support new deals: customer-facing employees have up-to-date knowledge of your products and services, sales reps can clearly articulate what sets you apart from the competition, and sales teams are continuously improving their own skills.
 Sales enablement tools use powerful advancements like AI, machine learning, micro-learning, automation, and other technologies to meet these needs and boost sales performance.

 Even though sales enablement has outgrown its initial definition, the goal remains the same: to help sales reps deliver increased value to buyers and boost profitability for sales organizations.

 Today, one of sales enablement’s greatest impacts is the efficiency and synergy it creates between marketing teams and frontline revenue-generating teams.
 Such efficiencies result in unprecedented new benefits for marketing, salespeople, buyers, and the organization as a whole.

 Sales and marketing have traditionally been siloed, with little interaction or collaboration between the two departments.
 Considering that companies are better at closing deals when their sales and marketing departments are aligned, any chasm between them poses a significant problem.

 Although organizations have known about this siloing for many years, bridging the gap has always been easier said than done.
 Until now.